Do you need knowledge of anatomy to become or work as a Thai Massage practitioner?

 The answer is a clear and plain: “No, you don’t!”
 That is—you don’t need knowledge of theoretical anatomy.
 On the other hand, knowledge of functional anatomy is of course indispensable.
 But the latter is rather a matter of experience.

 In the recent past, knowledge about (theoretical) anatomy was never an issue.
 Not in Thailand.
 And Thai Massage flourished despite of that.
 And flourishes still.
 No problem there.
 Because Thai Massage is basically about feeling.
 The touch and feel of a body.
 Of problem areas.
 Of when to do, where to do, what to do, and how to do.

-Yet today, we see anatomy education increasingly incorporated in Thai Massage courses.
-Both in Western countries and… in Thailand.
+Yet today, we see anatomy education increasingly embedded in Thai Massage courses.
+In Western countries and… in Thailand.
 But why?
 No doubt it’s primarily because of the demand of Western students.
 They simply seem to understand better with a foundation of theoretical knowledge.
 Well—they think they understand better.

 Western students are happier when they get anatomically framed answers to questions like: “Sir (or Madam), what part of the upper leg muscle are you exactly pressing now?”
 If one can answer that with “…. the Vastus Lateralis of the Quadriceps muscle…,” well—bingo, they will definitely value the course higher.

 Yet another issue is that Western students can get courses more easily (officially) recognized in their own countries if supported by “a decent anatomical foundation.”
 This guides their choices for specific schools and courses, which makes it a matter of calculation and Return On Investment.
 And the schools and courses follow— it’s a matter of demand and supply.